jaredhendrickson13/pfsense-api/docs/CONTRIBUTING.md

     - `status` : an integer that specifies the tests expected HTTPS status code (defaults to `200`)
     - `return` : an integer that specifies the tests expected API return code (defaults to `0`)
     - `resp_time` : a float that specifies the tests maximum response time expected from the API endpoint
-    - `auth_payload` : a dictionary containing authentication payload values (typically `client-id` and `client-token`) to use with the corresponding request (defaults the username and password passed into the command)
+    - `username` : the client's username or client-id to authenticate with.
+Defaults to `username` argument value.
+    - `password` : the client's password or client-token to authenticate with.
+Defaults to `password` argument value.

 - `post_tests` : A list of dictionary formatted test parameters for POST requests.
 If this endpoint does not support POST requests, you do not need to override this property.
 If this endpoint does support POST request, but does not require